From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: The analysis of the continuous-time dynamics

-The abstract dynamics and, in turn, the {continuous-time} population dynamics may admit several clean-cut, anticoordinator-driven, or coordinator-driven equilibrium points.
-Denote the set of clean-cut, anticoordinator-driven, and coordinator-driven equilibrium points of the {continuous-time} population dynamics by $\bm{\mathcal{Q}}^c$, $\bm{\mathcal{Q}}^a$, and $\bm{\mathcal{Q}}^o$, respectively.
+The abstract dynamics and, in turn, the continuous-time population dynamics may admit several clean-cut, anticoordinator-driven, or coordinator-driven equilibrium points.

+Denote the set of clean-cut, anticoordinator-driven, and coordinator-driven equilibrium points of the continuous-time population dynamics by $\bm{\mathcal{Q}}^c$, $\bm{\mathcal{Q}}^a$, and $\bm{\mathcal{Q}}^o$, respectively.
 When there is no equilibrium point of either type, the corresponding set will be empty.
 Assume that there are altogether $\mathtt{Q} \in \mathbb{N}$ equilibrium points of clean-cut or anticoordinator-driven type.
-Arrange the clean-cut or anticoordinator-driven equilibrium points of the {continuous-time} population dynamics \eqref{eq: type_mixed} in the ascending order of their associated abstract equilibrium points.
+Arrange the clean-cut or anticoordinator-driven equilibrium points of the continuous-time population dynamics \eqref{eq: type_mixed} in the ascending order of their associated abstract equilibrium points.
 Hence, we have

 where $q^*_k$ is the abstract state at $\mb{q}^*_k \in \bm{\mathcal{Q}}^a \cup \bm{\mathcal{Q}}^c$ for $k \in [\mathtt{Q}]$.
 A set $\bm{\mathcal{M}}$ is \emph{attractive} under differential inclusion \eqref{eq_differentialInclusion} from a set $\bm{\mathcal{U}}$ if for each solution $\x(t)$ with $\x(0) \in \bm{\mathcal{U}}$ and each open $\epsilon$-neighborhood of $\bm{\mathcal{M}}$, there exists time $T>0$ such that $\x(t)$ falls in $\epsilon$-neighborhood of $\bm{\mathcal{M}}$ for all $t \geq T$ \cite{MAYHEW20111045}.
 The union of all sets from which $\bm{\mathcal{M}}$ is attractive under differential inclusion $\bm{\V}$ is the \emph{basin of attraction} of $\bm{\mathcal{M}}$ under $\bm{\V}$ \cite{MAYHEW20111045}.